xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 A tile map is a complex object made up of tile set's (similar to sprite map's), properties, and a collection of layers of either objects or arranged tiles that can be drawn onto the screen.
+The return type of this method is an :ref:`Class Object Type` that should be stored somewhere so that you can use it.

 Here is an example of how to load a tilemap: